 Structured data is highly specific in comparison to unstructured data.
 Structured data is stored in a predefined schema or format, whereas unstructured data is a conglomeration of many different types of information.

 Structured data has a fixed schema and is referred to as organized data.
 The information can usually easily be searched for and processed in a database.
-However, if any information does not comply with the schema requirements, it fails to store in a database.
+However, if any information does not comply with the schema requirements, it fails to be stored in a database.

-The unstructured data offers flexibility and scalability without defining a fixed schema before working with any document.
-It allows storing data in various formats.
+Unstructured data offers flexibility and scalability without defining a fixed schema before working with any document.
+It allows for storing data in various formats.
 However, it is slightly challenging to work in comparison with Structured data.

 Structured vs. Unstructured Data: Comparison Table